Kharadi: Climate

 Kharadi has a hot, semi-arid climate.
 It is between a tropical wet and dry.
 The area experiences three seasons: summer, monsoon, and winter.
 The summers are hot, dry, and clear lasting for 2.5 months.
 The monsoons are windy, cold, and overcast.
 The winters last for roughly 2 months, the coldest month of the year being January.

 Economy

 Kharadi is one of Pune's IT hubs.
-Companies that have offices in Kharadi include Vodafone, Barclays, TATA, Credit Suisse, UPS, Symantec, Citigroup, Seagate Technology, Mphasis, Veritas Technologies, Zensar, Allianz, Northern Trust, and UBS.
+Companies that have offices in Kharadi include Vodafone, Barclays, TATA, Credit Suisse, UBS, Symantec, Citigroup, Seagate Technology, Mphasis, Veritas Technologies, Zensar, Allianz, Northern Trust, and UBS.
 Pune's only World Trade Centre is located in the area.
 The campus has several buildings and is one of India's 25 WTCs.
 It is a member of the World Trade Centers Association.

 Kharadi was the home of US - based MNC Urban Air Mobility (UAM) Blade (company) vertiport offering daily helicopter service to Mumbai.
 The travel time from Kharadi to Mumbai was cut down to 35 minutes due to the service.
 The vertiport was soon relocated to Koregaon Park - a posh, affluent, central Pune neighbourhood.